-When young people face abuse, neglect, homelessness, or crisis, Hale Kipa’s O’ahu shelters ofer a lifeline.
+When young people face abuse, neglect, homelessness, or crisis, Hale Kipa’s O’ahu shelters offer a lifeline.
 We provide immediate, short-term care for youth ages 12-17, offering a safe space and support to begin healing.
 We’re here for self-referrals and work with various agencies to get youth the help they urgently need.

 Service Features: